ostreedev/ostree/docs/manual/repository-management.md

 with what is made public to the world.
 Therefore, you will want (at least) two OSTree repositories, we'll call them "dev" and "prod".

-To phase this another way, let's say you have continuous delivery system which is building from git and committing into your "dev" OSTree repository.
+To phrase this another way, let's say you have a continuous delivery system which is building from git and committing into your "dev" OSTree repository.
 This might happen tens to hundreds of times per day.
 That's a substantial amount of history over time, and it's